Alternative Media Guide

 Looking for independent Canadian media?

-There are many Canadian resources included in the list below, and many more at independentmedia.ca, a directoy of non-corporate journalism created by MANA (the Media Alliance for New Activism).
+There are many Canadian resources included in the list below, and many more at independentmedia.ca, a directoy of non-corporate journalism created by the Media Alliance for New Activism (MANA is currently without funding and is not updating the directory).

 Suggest a site to be added to this list.